ml4health/ml4health.github.io/2019_content/pages/call_for_papers.md

 ## Submission Instructions

-Researchers interested in contributing should upload anonymized papers in PDF format by Mon, Sept 9, 2019, 11:59 PM in the timezone of your choice.
+Researchers interested in contributing should upload anonymized papers in PDF format by Fri, Sept 13, 2019, 11:59 PM in the timezone of your choice.
 At the time of submission, authors will indicate whether they would like the submission to

 **1.)** considered for inclusion in the official proceedings (up to 8 pages excluding references) or